 THE weather outside is frightful, and the fire - well, it would be delightful if we weren't worried about how much it'll cost to light it.

-Last winter 78% of people on low incomes say they're concerned about the cost of heating their homes, with 26% saying they were unable to heat their home because of high energy prices, according to Citizens Advice.
+Recent figures report that 78% of people on low incomes say they're concerned about the cost of heating their homes during wintertime, with 26% saying they were unable to heat their home because of high energy prices, according to Citizens Advice.

 But high prices and energy inefficient homes and appliances can make the energy bills that much more frightful and the midwinter that much more bleak.

 So what can we do to ease the pain?
 Here are some of the options.

 Most people aged 60 or over should automatically qualify for a tax-free allowance of between £100 to £300 through the Government's Winter Fuel Payment scheme, which they can put towards their fuel bills.

 The amount varies depending on circumstances and age - for example, people over 80 get more, as do people who live alone whereas people who live in care homes get less than those in their own homes.

 Some people will need to put in a claim to get their money.
 It's automatically awarded to people aged 60 and above who receive pension credit, or income-based Jobseeker's Allowance or Employment and Support Allowance.

 But someone who gets housing benefit, child benefit or a council tax reduction - or who doesn't get any benefits at all - will need to make an initial claim.
 After that, it should come automatically each year.